Great people who bring a ton of talent.

 Blogs are one of the best ways to share not just your passion for a topic, like NFL trends and news, but also to demonstrate important skills, like communication and writing.

 When you develop content, link your blog to your professional website and engage in social media to prove your personality aligns with their culture.

 This is a top concern for most recruiters.
-As Jobvite’s 2016 Recruiter Nation survey found, 60 percent of recruiters rate cultural fit as high importance.
+As Jobvite’s 2016 Recruiter Nation found, 60 percent of recruiters rate cultural fit as having high importance.
 Show them how you can thrive in their fast-paced, creative, team-centric culture.

 Build your skills